dreignier/cg-brutaltester/README.md

     java -jar cg-brutaltester.jar -r "java -jar cg-referee-ghost-in-the-cell.jar" -p1 "./myCode.exe" -p2 "php myCode.php" -t 2 -n 100 -l "./logs/"

-At the end of the command, you will gete something like this:
+At the end of the command, you will get something like this:

     13:19:47,629 INFO  [com.magusgeek.brutaltester.Main] *** End of games ***
     13:19:47,631 INFO  [com.magusgeek.brutaltester.Main] *** Statistics for player 1: